 What to serve with Buffalo Wings and More Game Day Food Ideas:

-Interested in other great classic game day and Super Bowl Food ideas, recipes, and menu suggestions?
+Interested in other great classic game day ideas, recipes, and menu suggestions?
 Check these easy recipes out Skillet Macho Nachos, Easy Game Day Snack Mix, Southern Boiled Peanuts, Easy Crispy Buffalo Shrimp, Classic Pigs in a Blanket, and Buffalo Chicken Dip.

 How many wings will you need?